 Smoking is one contributor to leukocytosis, since it also increases the risk of diseases that cause the secondary condition.
 Some people with chronic inflammatory diseases develop leukocytosis as a result.
 People who take antidepressants and those with obesity also have an increased risk of a high white blood cell count.
 Some research suggests that a poor diet and poor sleep habits could be linked to white blood cell disorders.

 Studies show that white blood cell count can be an indicator of future cardiovascular incidents even after the elimination of other variables.
 This may be because of leukocytosis’ link to inflammation, which scientists believe may predict long-term cardiovascular problems and play in a role in coronary artery disease.

 The release of adrenaline in the body also stimulates the production of white blood cells, which can lead to temporary leukocytosis.
 People who take epinephrine or receive it for asthma may experience leukocytosis because the treatment stimulates the production of lymphocytes.
-This temporary form of leukocytosis would not indicate an infection or underlying problem since the person’s white blood cell count was normal before administration of the medicine.
+This temporary form of leukocytosis would not indicate an infection or underlying problem since the person’s white blood cell count was normal before the administration of the medicine.

 Limited research and case studies suggest that COVID-19 may be associated with leukocytosis.
 Several infected patients in a study developed leukocytosis for unknown reasons.
 Some viral infections could be linked to higher white blood cell counts, but more research is needed to determine how this disease interacts with the bloodstream.